Standard of Care

 Documenting Your Treatment Preferences

-POLST Paradigm Forms and advance directives help put this information in writing to prevent misunderstandings and to help make sure that the treatment you may receive is what you actually want.
+POLST forms and advance directives help put this information in writing to prevent misunderstandings and to help make sure that the treatment you may receive is what you actually want.
 See POLST & Advance Directives for more information.